 2. Waterdrop WD-GDS Garden Hose Filter

-• Prices get reduced when bought in bulk
+- Prices get reduced when bought in bulk, so it can be quite affordable

-The KDF (kinetic degradation fluxion) consists of beads that are essentially made from high-purity copper and zinc granules to absorb chlorine, algae, and various bacteria.
+- The KDF (kinetic degradation fluxion) consists of beads made from high-purity copper and zinc granules to absorb chlorine, algae, and various bacteria.

-The 3 filtration media combines to provide adequate protection against most common water contaminants and helps ensure that the water coming from your hose is much safer for your pets and plants.
+The 3 filtration media combine to provide adequate protection against the most common water contaminants and ensure that the water coming from your hose is safe for both your pets and plants.

 The Waterdrop WD-GDS filters about 1,300 gallons of water before the filter needs replacing.
 Waterdrop says that you can get around 6 months before the lifetime of these filters runs out, but the truth is that the exact time will vary depending on your water usage.
 We estimate that even the most wasteful garden hose users can get at least 4 or 5 months out of the filter before its efficiency drops.